jsdf/react-native-refreshable-listview/README.md

   that a higher value will make the pulldown-to-refresh behaviour less responsive.
 - `colors: array of strings`
   Colors to be used for pull to refresh indicator in Android
+- `progressBackgroundColor: string`
+  Color to be used for pull to refresh indicator background in Android

 ### ControlledRefreshableListView